vanderbilt-redcap/external-module-framework-docs/new-hooks.md

 # Proposing New Hooks

 We need your help making REDCap even more extensible!
 If you encounter a need to customize REDCap in a new way that is currently difficult or impossible, please consider proposing that a new hook be added to REDCap's source code.
-Please keep in mind that new hooks will only be available in External Modules, where [Framework Versioning](versions/README.md) ensures full backward compatibility.
+Please keep in mind that new hooks will only be available in External Modules, where [Framework Versioning](versions/README.md) allows behavioral changes going forward while ensuring full backward compatibility.

 ## Instructions
 1. Add the hook to the REDCap source on your localhost using a code block like the following: